 - You become self-destructive and overly self-critical

-- You dream of being physically capable again, which only drives an unhealthy obsession about what you’re not able to do.
+- You dream of being physically capable again, which only drives an unhealthy obsession about what you’re unable to do.

-There is little enjoyment to life and your issues are indeed a big deal, although you tire easily of being told they aren’t.
-You know something is wrong with you, whether you’re properly diagnosed or not.
+There is little enjoyment to life, and your issues are indeed a big deal, although you tire quickly of being told they aren’t.
+You know something is wrong with you, whether you’re correctly diagnosed or not.
 You know the meds don’t help, but you embrace the nasty side effects anyways because everyone at the hospital convinces you that your situation would be worse without them.

 No one understands.

 Not even the doctors who just seem to want to medicate enough to tame the symptoms instead of treating the underlying cause – because that would just be too much of a process to figure out, or they just “don’t know” what is going on or how to figure it out.